rahulmurugan/NANDA/README.md

-# 🚀 Company MCP Server Template
+# Launch a Context Agent for Your Company via MCP and the NANDA Registry

+## **Company MCP Server Template**
-**Build and deploy a Model Context Protocol (MCP) server for your company in minutes!**
+Quickly build and deploy a Model Context Protocol (MCP) server that makes your company discoverable and accessible to AI agents.

-This template provides everything you need to create an AI-accessible information server about your company.
-Perfect for integrating with AI systems that support MCP.

-## 🎯 What You'll Build
+This template helps you create a context agent—a structured, AI-readable server that provides key information about your company.
+Once deployed, you can register it on the NANDA registry to make it accessible across the agentic web.

+## **What You’ll Build**
-An MCP server that allows AI systems to request information about your company, including:
+An MCP server that enables AI systems to query your company for:

-- Company overview and description
+- Company overview and mission
-- Focus areas and expertise
+- Areas of focus, expertise, and services
-- Contact information
+- Contact information and external links
-- Investment/partnership details
+- Investment, hiring, or partnership details
-- Any custom categories you define
+- Any custom fields you define

 ## 📋 Prerequisites